-- Modify the Master Naturalist Manual, a central piece of the training program, so that it is more accessible and relevant to diverse communities in Illinois.
+- Modify the Master Naturalist Manual, a central piece of the training program, so it is more accessible and relevant to diverse communities.

-- Ten 1-hour monthly virtual meetings with your discussion group
+- 10 one-hour monthly virtual meetings with a discussion group

-- Three 3-hour quarterly virtual training session (April, June, September- at least one person from the group must attend each one)
+- Three three-hour quarterly virtual training sessions in April, June, September.
+At least one person from the group must attend

-This began with one of Dr. Joy O'Keefe's career goals of diversifying her field of wildlife biology.
-After talking with the Illinois Extension director and learning of their excitement, she wrote a grant to the Illinois Extension Collaboration Grant Program with Ross Wantland (DEI specialist at UIUC), Chris Evans (interim State Master Naturalist Coordinator), Peggy Doty, and Abigail Garofalo (Extension Educators).
-The grant aligned with the Illinois Extension Strategic Plan (??) and was funded for a two-year program.
+The Diversify Master Naturalist project began with one of Dr. Joy O'Keefe's career goals of diversifying her field of wildlife biology.
+After talking with Illinois Extension staff from around the state and learning of their excitement, she wrote a proposal for the Illinois Extension Collaboration Grant Program with Ross Wantland (Office of the Vice Chancellor for Diversity, Equity & Inclusion), Chris Evans (Interim State Master Naturalist Coordinator), Peggy Doty, and Abigail Garofalo (Extension Educators).
+The proposed project was funded for two years.

-The first year of the grant, 2021, focuses on developing the Community of Practice curriculum around Master Naturalist Educators.
-We asked each of the Extension Unit Directors to nominate one Master Naturalist educator from their unit to participate in the community of practice.
-With these 25 participants, we are currently learning and discussing system racism, barriers to participation in environmental conservation by Black, Indigenous, and People of Color, and understanding how diverse groups interact with natural resources and conservation practices.
+The first year of the Diversify Master Naturalist project, 2021, focuses on developing a Community of Practice curriculum for Master Naturalist coordinators.
+We asked each of the Extension Unit Directors to nominate one Master Naturalist coordinator from their unit to participate in the Community of Practice.
+With these participants, we are currently learning and discussing systemic racism, barriers to participation in environmental conservation by Black, Indigenous, and People of Color, and understanding how diverse groups interact with natural resources and conservation practices.
 At the end of this Community of Practice, we hope to identify structural and curriculum suggestions for the Master Naturalist program to implement in the upcoming years.

-In 2022 and beyond, the goals are to develop a continuing education module for Certified Master Naturalists on DEI to continue to pass the information along to Master Naturalists.
-Along with the advisory board's input and suggestions from the Community of Practice, we plan to modify the training module and mode of delivery to be more inclusive and relevant.
+In 2022 and beyond, the goals are to develop a continuing education module for Certified Master Naturalists; this module will build on work done in the Community of Practice and will aim to give Master Naturalists the tools to provide educational programs and naturalist services in communities of color.
+With input from the advisory board and suggestions from the Community of Practice, we plan to modify the Master Naturalist training materials and modes of delivery to be more inclusive and relevant.
 While these suggestions may take some time to implement, at the end of the grant's timeline there will be suggestions laid out for Extension staff to act on with future program changes.